What to expect at sea? How will I live aboard a cargo ship? What should I know?

 Smoking

-Smoking is allowed on most ships.
-Please show consideration for the customs on board!
-Every ship has its own rules on this.
-Although there would be enough water around the ship to extinguish the fire, smoking in the bunk is taboo.
-Smoking is prohibited on deck and in the port area.
-Under no circumstances throw burning cigarettes overboard!
-The wind could take them back on board.
+Although there would be enough water around the ship to extinguish the fire, smoking in the cabin is strictly prohibited.
+Smoking is also prohibited on deck and in the harbour area.
+Under no circumstances should you throw burning cigarettes overboard!
+They cause severe environmental pollution and could be blown back on board by the wind.

 Travel reports